 One or more filesystems to dump.
 If not specified, the tasks will dump all the DMF-managed user filesystems configured in the configuration file.
-See "taskgroup Object" on page 62.
+See "taskgroup Object" on page 103.

-DUMP\FLUSH\DCM\FIRST
+DUMP FLUSH DCM FIRST

 Specifies whether or not the dmmigrate command is run before the dumps are done to ensure that all non-dual-resident files in the DCM caches are migrated to tape.
-See "taskgroup Object" on page 62.
+See "taskgroup Object" on page 103.

-DUMP\INVENTORY\COPY
+DUMP INVENTORY COPY

 The pathnames of one or more directories into which are copied the XFS inventory files for the backed-up filesystems.
-See "taskgroup Object" on page 62.
+See "taskgroup Object" on page 103.

-DUMP\MAX\FILESPACE
+DUMP MAX FILESPACE

-A maximum disk space used for files to be dumped, which may be larger or smaller than the length of the file.
-See "taskgroup Object" on page 62.
+The maximum disk space used for files to be dumped, which may be larger or smaller than the length of the file.
+See "taskgroup Object" on page 103.

-DUMP\MIGRATE\FIRST
+DUMP MIGRATE FIRST

-Specifies whether or not the dmmigrate command is run before the dumps are done to ensure that all migratable files in the DMF-managed user filesystems are migrated, thus reducing the number of tapes needed for the dump and making it run much faster.
-See "taskgroup Object" on page 62.
+The parameter that specifies whether or not the dmmigrate command is run before the dumps are done to ensure that all migratable files in the DMF-managed user filesystems are migrated, thus reducing the number of tapes needed for the dump and making it run much faster.
+See "taskgroup Object" on page 103.